chunmeifeng/SANet/README.md

 Change other arguments that you can train your own model.

+The detailed parameter settings can be find in our arXiv paper.

 Citation

 If you find SANet useful for your research, please consider citing the following papers: